7. Menus¶

 7.5.
 Tutorials¶

-opens a ‘wizard’ dialog where you can choose in which folder you want to
+Selecting an available tutorial opens a ‘wizard’ dialog where you can

-work, whether you want that folder to be wiped from any files, whether
+choose in which folder you want to work, whether you want that folder to

-you want to download the solution files (which can be large) to a
+files (which can be large) to a solution sub-folder, and whether you

-tutorial’s online version opened in your web browser.
-The dialog will
+want the corresponding tutorial’s online version opened in your web

-then start downloading the files requested (download progress is
+browser.
+The dialog will then start downloading the files requested

-reported in the status line) and load the first input file for the
+(download progress is reported in the status line) and load the first

-selected session into LAMMPS-GUI.
+input file for the selected session into LAMMPS-GUI.

 7.6.
 About¶